 Connecticut Bar Association

 District of Columbia Bar Association

-- In 2013, the publishers of Connecticut Magazine named Todd a Connecticut Super Lawyer in the field of criminal defense.
+- From 2013-2015, the publishers of Connecticut Magazine have named Todd a Connecticut Super Lawyer in the field of criminal defense.
 In 2011 and 2012, Connecticut Magazine named Todd a Connecticut Rising Star in the field of criminal defense.
 For information on the selection process, click here and here.

 Avvo.com, an on-line Q&A forum where people can ask questions of lawyers, has rated Todd in the field of Federal Crime.
 For information about Avvo's rating system, click here.

 - Presenter, Federal Bar Association, National Association of Criminal Defense Lawyers and American Bar Association's 25th Annual National Seminar on Federal Sentencing, Bureau of Prisons Issues (Orlando, FL June 2, 2016).